-The Committee has an online presence with a dedicated web page on the DSS website.
+The Committee has an online presence with a dedicated web page on the department's website.

-An outline of non-confidential matters discussed at each Committee meeting will be agreed by Committee members and the Secretariat.
+An outline of non-confidential matters discussed at each Committee meeting will be determined by the Secretariat.
 This outline will be published in an accessible format on the Committee's web page as soon as possible following the meeting.